 Relations with partners across the globe

-- Global partners now have access to the full range of activities NATO offers to all partners; each has developed an Individual Partnership Cooperation Programme, choosing the areas where they wish to engage with NATO in a spirit of mutual benefit and reciprocity.
+- Global partners have access to the full range of activities NATO offers to all partners guided by an Individual Partnership Cooperation Programme.
+They work with NATO on a range of common cross-cutting security challenges such as cyber defence, counter-terrorism, non-proliferation and resilience.

-- NATO also consults with other non-member countries which have no bilateral programme of cooperation (for example, China, India, Singapore, Indonesia, Malaysia) on issues such as counter piracy and countering narcotics in Afghanistan.
+- NATO also consults with other non-member countries, which have no bilateral programme of cooperation (for example, China, Brazil, Ghana, India, Singapore) in particular on regional security dynamics.

 More background information

-The support provided by global partners and other countries to NATO-led operations makes a significant contribution to international peace and security.
+The support provided by global partners and other countries to NATO-led operations has made a significant contribution to international peace and security.

-Pakistan’s support for the efforts of NATO and the international community in Afghanistan remains crucial to the success of the Alliance’s mission, despite past differences.
+Pakistan’s support for the efforts of NATO and the international community in Afghanistan remains crucial to the success of the Alliance’s mission.
 NATO remains committed to engaging with Pakistan in an effort to enlist support to stabilise Afghanistan.

 NATO has maintained a dialogue with countries that are not part of its partnership frameworks, on an ad-hoc basis, since the 1990s.
 However, NATO’s involvement in areas outside of its immediate region – including Afghanistan and Libya – has increased the need and opportunities for enhanced global interaction.
 Clearly, the emergence of global threats requires the cooperation of a wider range of countries to successfully tackle challenges such as terrorism, proliferation, piracy or cyber attacks.
 Dialogue with these countries can also help NATO avert crises and, when needed, manage an operation throughout all phases.